ShubhamAryanBansal/newsapp_API_Integration/README.md

 SpaceFlight News App!

 Here I have done API integration.
-Used OTP authentication for login and displayed a skeleton view during the time data is getting fetched from the server.
+Used OTP authentication for login and the OTP will be autofilled, displayed a skeleton view during the time data is getting fetched from the server.
 I have also used WebView to open the full article.